UBCCM/UBC-DEF/CONTRIBUTING.md

     * Check for unnecessary whitespace with `git diff --check` before committing.
     * Ensure that [EditorConfig](http://editorconfig.org/) installed in the editor used to work on the site and that it is functioning properly.
     * Do not squash or rebase commits when submitting a Pull Request.
 It makes it much harder to follow work and make incremental changes.
+* Branches
+	* Always checkout `master` to get latest changes.
+	* Create a new branch with descriptive name and referencing the reviewed issue.
+	*

 ### Developer Certificate of Origin